SpringXy/N1ckArg.github.io/README.md

-      "help": "I screamed with all my voice...but...no one came to help...", "carina": "You are amazing man, and I'm MORE than sure that with your charisma you'll be a huge streamer one day...I'm more than sure Olly...", "ara": "Sora you are an amazing friend and also someone sweet...please, never change...I'm beyond happy to have someone like you as a friend!!", };
+      "help": "I screamed with all my voice...but...no one came to help...", "carina": "You are amazing man, and I'm MORE than sure that with your charisma you'll be a huge streamer one day...I'm more than sure Olly...", "ara": "Sora you are an amazing friend and also someone sweet...please, never change...I'm beyond happy to have someone like you as a friend!!", "poetry": "Parents say to their kids...(Wish upon a star...and your dreams will come true)...however no matter what what my soul needs...my night sky will always become some blue hue...", "stars": "I wish...to be able to see them with them one day...", "autumn": "I dream with being able to smile and leave my problems go away...just like the leafs in the fall...", };

     function checkCode() {